 The most important thing I recommend is a hard, thick pair of boots and not a soft pair.
 This is because your snowshoe bindings will need something to keep them in place as you walk.
 Be sure your boots have a nice groove in the back of the heel (pictured) for the strap to sit securely in.
 Lastly, make sure your boots are both waterproof and insulated for maximum comfort and protection against the cold.

+What to wear snowshoeing?
 Layers.
 Layers.
 Layers.
 I cannot stress this enough.
 Your body temperature will be fluctuating the whole time you are on the trail.
 Your main goal is to stay warm, but not too warm.
 If you feel you are getting too hot, take some layers off.
 The last thing you want is to sweat in cold weather!

 Your layers should include a base layer, an insulated layer, and an outer waterproof layer.
 Be sure to layer your clothing according to your activity level.